Modern C++ Engineering Practices — Building a File Copier from Scratch (Part 2): Core Implementation and Practical Testing

 return false;

-We update the progress bar one last time using the average speed, then output a newline.
-This way, the progress bar remains on the screen, and users can see the final statistics.
+}Finally, we update the progress bar one last time using the average speed, followed by a newline.
+This keeps the progress bar on the screen, allowing the user to see the final statistics.

-The verification phase is quite simple: we just check whether the destination file's size matches the source file's.
-This isn't foolproof (theoretically, data could be corrupted but retain the same size), but it's sufficient for most error scenarios.
-If you have higher requirements, you could calculate an MD5 or SHA-256 checksum, but that would significantly increase the time.
+The verification phase is straightforward: we simply check if the target file size matches the source file size.
+This isn't foolproof (theoretically, data corruption could occur without a size change), but it is sufficient for most error scenarios.
+If stricter verification is required, we could calculate an MD5 or SHA-256 checksum, but that would significantly increase the processing time.

 Practical Usage